norton120/pirate_baby/content/posts/complete_cd_with_aws_codepipeline_ecs_and_cloudflare.md

 4. #### Code Pipeline
 I find it is much easier not to get twisted into a dependency pretzel if we start our pipeline at the very end, with the CodePipeline itself.
-Navigate to
+Navigate to CodePipeline -> Create
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNDIwMzY5Mzg1LDE3MDQ0MzcyMjcsMjgwMD
+eyJoaXN0b3J5IjpbLTE1MzAwNjg1MSwxNzA0NDM3MjI3LDI4MD
-M3OTU1LC0xMzcxNjE3NTU0LC0xNTU1NzUzMDkyLC0xMTQ1Njc2
+AzNzk1NSwtMTM3MTYxNzU1NCwtMTU1NTc1MzA5MiwtMTE0NTY3
-ODMsMTU5NzI4Nzc4MywyMDA3NjA4ODQzLC04NTAxOTEwMTldfQ
+NjgzLDE1OTcyODc3ODMsMjAwNzYwODg0MywtODUwMTkxMDE5XX
-==
+0=
 -->